shaunpersad/tokenize-this/README.md

 equals(tokens, ['Hi', '!', ',', 'I', 'want', 'to', 'add', 5, '+', 6]);
 ```

-<a name="tokenizethis-advanced-usage"></a>
 ## Advanced Usage

-<a name="tokenizethis-advanced-usage-supplying-a-config-object-to-the-constructor-is-also-possible-see-defaultconfig-in-the-api-section-for-all-options"></a>
-### Supplying a config object to the constructor is also possible (see ".defaultConfig" in the #API section for all options)
+### Supplying a config object to the constructor is also possible (see [here](#defaultconfigobject) for all options)

-This can be used to parse many forms of data, like JSON into key-value pairs.
+This can be used to parse other forms of data, like JSON into key-value pairs.

 ```js
 var jsonConfig = {